thormagnusson/cmn/README.md

 		end
 	}

+Diverse terms might be useful to include either as comments or as methods or arguments in the language itself, such as:

+texture:  soft, sustain, sharp, brittle, hard, edgy, resonant, deadnote, etc.
+technique: edge, rattan, roll, percussive, etc. body movements: alternate hands, pedals, etc.

 **7) Functions**

 Functions are very helpful if blocks of code have to be repeated (or "called") from another location in the code.
 They are a black-box, or an encapsulation of a musical pattern of some sort.